We are focused on voter registration, voter mobilization, and voter protection.

 Medicaid, Medicare, SNAP benefits, and more.
 Federal funding to states for hundreds of programs is directly linked to the decennial Census count.
 If our communities do not complete the decennial Census, our communities will be underfunded and underrepresented for the ensuing 10 years.

 Census Day is April 1, 2020.
 Every residential unit in the United States will receive correspondence in March of 2020 with instructions on how to complete the Census.
-Residents of the country have until the end of July to complete the form, online, by phone, by mail, or with a census taker.
-The Bureau will then compile the data and submit it to the President by December 31, 2020 and by March 31, 2021 to the states for the purposes of redistricting and reapportionment.
+Residents of the country have until October 31, 2020 to submit the questionnaire online, by phone, or by mail.